 We offer various trade promotions and sales incentive programs to customers and consumers, such as price discounts, slotting fees, in-store display incentives, cooperative advertising programs, new product introduction fees and coupons.
 Trade promotions and sales incentive accruals are subject to significant management estimates and assumptions, changes which could materially impact our financial condition or operating performance if actual results differ from such estimates and assumptions.
 The critical assumptions used in estimating the accruals for trade promotions and sales incentives include management's estimate of customer costs.
 Actual costs incurred by the customer may differ significantly if factors such as the success of the customers' programs, as well as customer participation levels differ from management estimates and expectations.
 Management exercises judgment in developing these assumptions.
 These assumptions are based upon historical performance of the retailer or distributor customers with similar types of promotions adjusted for current trends.
 The Company regularly reviews and revises, when deemed necessary, estimates of costs to the Company for these promotions and incentives based on what has been incurred by the customers.
-The terms of most of our promotion and incentive costs are normally insignificant and are recognized in earnings in the period such differences are determined.
+The terms of most of our promotion and incentive arrangements do not exceed a year and therefore do not require highly uncertain long-term estimates.
+Differences between estimated expense and actual promotion and incentive costs are normally insignificant and are recognized in earnings in the period such differences are determined.
 However, actual expenses may differ if the level of redemption rates and performance were to vary from estimates.